How difficult can it be to say a simple phrase such as “hello” in Russian?

 There are many ways to say hello in Russian, but most forms can be divided into formal or informal:

-- Formal – say these forms in most day to day situations.
+- Formal – say these forms in most day-to-day situations.
 For example when you meet a store clerk, bus driver, or just say hello in Russian to someone you don’t know.
-It’s also good to say these forms to people that obviously have a higher ‘status’ than you, such as when meeting a police officer, or a student to his professor.
+It’s also good to say these forms to people that have a higher ‘status’ than you, such as when meeting a police officer, or a student to his professor.
+If someone uses ‘Вы’ with you, it’s better to stick to formal greetings.

 - Informal – these greetings can be said once you know someone better.
 Russian is a polite language, so it’s better to err on the side of being too polite.
-A good way to know when you can switch to informal, is when someone says an informal greeting to you.
+A good way to know when you can switch to informal is when someone says an informal greeting to you.
 Or with friends and family.
+If someone says ‘ты’ to you, you can use informal greetings.

-- Fun – some greetings are a bit wacky, or said more of a joke.
-These can be seen as informal, but with some added connotation.
+- Fun – some Russian greetings are a bit wacky or said more of a joke.
+These phrases can be seen as informal, but with some added connotation.
 As a foreigner, it’s better not to use these at all.
 But it’s good to know them, in the case someone says them to you.

-Now that you know the general differences, let’s start with the most difficult hell in Russian.
+Now that you know the general differences, let’s start with the most difficult hello in Russian.
 If you can understand this one, the rest will be a walk in the park.

 Formal “Hello” in Russian – Здравствуйте (Zdravstvuyte)